Cambodian Refugees in the United States

 Winner of the Association for Asian American Studies Book Award, 2004.
 A Choice Outstanding Academic Title, 2006.

-A multidisciplinary study of why and how Cambodians have come to the US and how they have fared since
+Why and how Cambodians came to the US and how they have fared since

 Unparalleled in scope, Survivors begins with the Cambodians' experiences under the brutal Khmer Rouge regime, following them through escape to refugee camps in Thailand and finally to the United States, where they try to build new lives in the wake of massive trauma.
 Their struggle becomes primarily economic as they continue to negotiate new cultures and deal with rapidly changing gender and intergenerational relations within their own families.
 Poverty, crime, and racial discrimination all have an impact on their experiences in America, and each is examined in depth.